KohlbacherLab/CLAUDIO/README.md

 -bl,   --blast-bin,             binary directory in blast installation, or None if binary directory has been added to
-                                PATH variable (e.g. if blast can be called from anywhere), default=None -bldb, --blast-db,              database directory for blast installation, default="$BLASTDB" -hh,   --hhsearch-bin,          binary directory in hh-suite installation, or None if binary directory has been added to PATH variable (e.g. if hhsearch can be called from anywhere), default=None -hhdb, --hhsearch-db,           database directory for hh-suite installation, default="$HHDB" -tl,   --topolink-bin,          binary directory in topolink installation, or None if binary directory has been added to PATH variable (e.g. if topolink can be called from anywhere), default=None -x,    --xl-residues,           comma-separated one-letter-code residues, optional: add two ':' after the
+                                PATH variable (e.g. if blast can be called from anywhere), default=None -bldb, --blast-db,              database directory for blast installation, default="$BLASTDB" -tl,   --topolink-bin,          binary directory in topolink installation, or None if binary directory has been added to PATH variable (e.g. if topolink can be called from anywhere), default=None -x,    --xl-residues,           comma-separated one-letter-code residues, optional: add two ':' after the